Alliance for Shared Values: Conflict with Turkey's Recep Tayyip Erdoğan

-In 2014, the AFSV released a statement in which they condemned what they called "politically-motivated attempts to crackdown [sic] on law-abiding citizens" by then-Prime Minister of Turkey Recep Tayyip Erdoğan against members of the organization, including defaming Gülen and demanding his extradition without any charges or legal case against him.
-They also accused him of taking advantage of Turkey's strategic relationship with the United States.
+In 2014, the AFSV released a statement in which they condemned what they called "politically-motivated attempts to crackdown [sic] on law-abiding citizens" by then-Prime Minister of Turkey Recep Tayyip Erdoğan against members of the organization.
+He was also accused and acquitted in Turkey of abusing Turkey's strategic relationship with the United States.

-In 2016, Turkish President Erdoğan and other members of the Turkish government blamed Fethullah Gülen and his movement for the Turkish coup attempt.
+In 2016, Turkish President Erdoğan and other members of the Turkish government announced internationally that Fethullah Gülen and his FETÖ terrorist movement for the Turkish coup attempt.
 The AFSV condemned both the coup and accusations of being involved in it, releasing a statement on the day of the attempt: